 Regressive Behavior: Sudden Accidents in the House

-First and foremost, rule out a medical condition (diarrhea, digestive worms, etc.).
-Next, if you suspect your dog is exhibiting a behavioral regression, know it’s not uncommon!
-What context is it happening in?
+First and foremost, rule out a medical cause (upset stomach, viral infection, etc.).
+Next, if you suspect your dog is exhibiting a behavioral regression, ask yourself what context is it happening in.
 At night or during the day?
 While someone is home or not?
 Is the environment unfamiliar?
 Or is someone new in the house?
-Identify ALL of the X factors first.
+Identify ALL of the possible X factors first.

 A great strategy for any behavioral puzzle is to return to basics.
 Was he crate-trained as a puppy?
 How was he confined during initial house-training?

 Be very consistent with the feeding schedule to better predict when he’ll have bowel movements.

 Take him to ONE designated spot to relieve himself, and reward when the job is done.